Skip to content

 Connection Configuration

-Create a default-env.json file in your working directory:
+Create a default-env.json file in your working directory manually or via hana-cli connect command.

 json